Ancient Landscapes of the Colorado Plateau

 When you are standing on the rim of the Grand Canyon or at the base of one of the hoodoos in Bryce Canyon, it’s often difficult for the layperson to imagine the forces of oceans, rivers and sand dunes that once covered these lands to create the landscapes we now see in the incredible southwestern United States today.
 What Wayne Ranney and Ron Blakey have done in words and exquisite artwork is create those ancient landscapes for us to help us better understand the forces that came before in ways that you’ll enjoy immensely.
 Highly recommended for anyone interested in understanding our gorgeous landscape!

 Another book from a favorite series of mine, the Hiking Geology series from The Mountaineers Books.
 After describing rock types, geologic time, and the various geologic forces, the book goes on to describe the geology of 41 popular trails throughout Arizona in easy-to-understand language.
 Hiking Arizona’s Geology includes the South Kaibab and Tanner trails.
-Also available in Amazon’s Kindle format!
-For a book completely on Grand Canyon’s trails, check out Hiking the Grand Canyon’s Geology.
+For a book completely on Grand Canyon’s trails, check out Hiking the Grand Canyon’s Geology (Hiking Geology).

 Wayne Ranney is not only a geologist but also an excellent trail guide who leads people on geology trips into Grand Canyon.
 Wayne is passionate about the Canyon and is able pass that love of knowledge about the formation of this amazing place on to anyone lucky enough to be in his presence.
 Carving Grand Canyon is the essence of Wayne; it’s like taking him in your pocket and listening to the theories and asking the questions that still abound surrounding the formation of Grand Canyon.
 It answers those about what is known and suggests what might have happened from things we surmise.
 And he does it all in easy-to-understand intelligent layperson language.